Moutazbaaj/Bee_Spotter/README.md

-# Bee-Spotter
+# Bee Spotter

-**Bee-Spotter** - Bee aware, Bee safe!
+**Bee Spotter** - Bee aware, Bee safe!

-Bee-Spotter is an app that allows users to report and view bee sightings on a map based on their location.
+Bee Spotter is an app that allows users to report and view bee sightings on a map based on their location.
 With real-time reporting and automatic deletion after 2 hours, users receive the most up-to-date information about bee activity around them and worldwide.

 ## Who Is It For?
 Bee-Spotter is ideal for: